splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/collector-kubernetes-intro.rst

     <h2>Configure the Collector for Kubernetes<a name="k8s-configure" class="headerlink" href="#k8s-configure" title="Permalink to this headline">¶</a></h2>
   </embed>

+.. note:: To deploy the Collector for Kubernetes and automatically find services and applications running in your environment refer to :ref:`discovery-kubernetes`.

-To configure the Collector, including adding additional components or activating automatic discovery, see:
+To configure the Collector see:

 * :ref:`otel-kubernetes-config`
 * :ref:`kubernetes-config-add`
-* :ref:`discovery-mode-k8s`
 * :ref:`kubernetes-config-logs`
 * :ref:`otel-kubernetes-config-advanced`

 .. include:: /_includes/gdi/collector-common-options.rst

-To automatically find services and applications running in your Kubernetes environment and send data from them to Splunk Observability Cloud refer to :ref:`discovery-kubernetes`.

 .. raw:: html